AkhilaSolaraju/connecting-the-dots-1b/README.md

 To build and run the solution in a Docker container:

-docker build -t doc-intelligence . docker run -v $(pwd)/input_pdfs:/app/input_pdfs doc-intelligence This will mount the input folder and run the containerized app.
+docker build -t doc-intelligence .

+docker run -v $(pwd)/input_pdfs:/app/input_pdfs doc-intelligence